CyanCoding/Project-Tracker/README.md

 for information on future releases.

 ---
-# Latest major release:
+# Current version:
-## Version 1.0:
+## Version 1.5:
-The Project Tracker is a project management software application tailored to software developers allowing them to easily track each project they might be working on.
-Quickly add, edit, or delete existing projects and monitor each project's progress, duration, percent completion, and more!
+We added a brand new design and layout to the whole program as well as icon tagging for projects!
+Now you can easily recognize each project from a glance by its icon.
+You can set the icon to any of 20 pre-defined language icons at the moment.
+Soon you'll be able to add your own icon!

 ### Features available in this release:
-1. Track your projects easily and see them all in a list view.
+1. New layout design.
-2. Quickly see and edit the errors, features, and comments for each project.
+2. Icons for each proejct.
-3. View your automatically updated progress report for each project.
+3. A notification when migrating data files to a newer version.
-4. Use the stopwatch functionality to monitor the duration of each project.
+4. A settings menu where you can change program settings and check for an update.
 5. Much more coming soon!

 ### Upcoming features: